 All of the data are presented exactly as reported by the State of Utah laboratory.
 The laboratory has indicated that the precision and accuracy of their test methods support reporting two or three significant figures for the analytical data.
 They also concur that it is inappropriate to report data as quantitative down to the minimum detection limit for arsenic measurement by ICP-MS, which is in the range of 0.1 to 0.2 μ g/l.
 Results below 0.5 μ g/l are considered only qualitative and not quantitative.
-Based on this information, all arsenic data are reported to a method detection limit (MDL) of 0.5 μ g/l.
+All arsenic data are reported to a detection limit (MDL) of 0.5 μ g/l, as reported by the laboratory.
 Results below this limit are reported as <0.5 μ g/l.
+All of the above issues are detailed in Appendix I.